Are Life Jackets Required On Kayaks In Florida

 As the summer season begins, we put away our wool sweaters and be prepared for the warmer weather.
-Whether you’re planning to zigzag through waves in a kayak or just relax on a boat, safety is a must, especially in Florida.
+Safety is necessary, especially in Florida, whether you plan to zigzag through waves in a kayak or relax on a boat.

-Yes, according to the kayaking law of Florida, every person on board a kayak must wear a US Coast Guard-approved life jacket.
-And children younger than 6 and wearing USCG-approved type I, II, III, or V flotation devices are permitted on board.
+According to Florida’s kayaking law, every person on board a kayak must wear a US Coast Guard-approved life jacket.
+Children under 6 and wearing USCG-approved type I, II, III, or V flotation devices are permitted on board.

 Is it really dangerous or just a rule- let’s break it down.
 So, keep continuing to learn more!